 NL- Of the day you spent with The Natural Leader the word that stands out for me is Joy.
 What was about the day that inspired that word?

 SF – For me going into that course, maybe it was where I was at in my life, even my job & career.
-I was coming in with an open mind, rather than, “how does this help me be a better leader.”, I was viewing it as an opportunity to be open to whatever learning came my way.
+I was coming in with an open mind.
+Rather than, “how does this help me be a better leader.”.
+I was viewing the day as an opportunity to be open to whatever learning came my way.
 For me it (The Natural Leader program) was an experience that was bigger than a skill, or learning or a job.
-It was a life experience that reminded me, life is so much more than a job.
+It was an experience that reminded me, life is so much more than a job.

-I was engaging, interacting and connecting with a beautiful animal that is way bigger than me and quite frankly, probably more in charge of the things.
+I was engaging, interacting and connecting with a beautiful animal.
+One that is way bigger than me and quite frankly, probably more in charge of the things.
 How many people get to experience that?
-I chose joy because joy is bigger than happiness, it’s deeper, it’s a soul feeling.
+I chose joy because joy is bigger than happiness.
+It’s deeper, it’s a soul feeling.
 Joy just seemed like the right word.

 NL – I often have people ask what others get out of the time with horses.
 How would you describe how the day relates to leadership?